danilosalvati/ImagesToLARModel.jl/README.md

 - outputDirectory: Directory containing the output
 - crop: Parameter for images resizing (they can be extended or cropped)
 - noise_shape: Intensity of the denoising filter for images (0 if you want to disable it)
+- threshold: Set a threshold for raw data.
+Pixels under that threshold will be set to black, otherwise they will be set to white

 #### Data conversion